Ping6666/Network-Attack-Project/README.md

 ###### tags: `GitHub`

-Use scapy to build packets and lunch attack in local LAN.
+Use scapy to build packets and launch attack in local LAN.

 ## Disclaimer